Denison University: Traditions and folklore

 D-Day, the successor to the college's old Scrap Day, is a celebration of the entire college, put on once a year by the University Programming Council (UPC).

 Kirtley Mather, Class of 1909, named the tallest peak in Alaska's Aleutian Peninsula "Mt.
 Denison."
 In 1978 and 1998, groups of students, professors, and alumni scaled the mountain.

-Denison has one of the few remaining college cemeteries, which prompted a scandal when a Denison student stole a gravestone and kept it in their dorm room.

 Arts

 Students can major or minor in theatre, music, visual art, studio art, art history, dance, or cinema.
-Denison also hosts a variety of annual festivals and series including The Vail Series, The Beck Series, The Tutti Festival, The Bluegrass Festival, and Doobie Palooza.
+Denison also hosts a variety of annual festivals and series including The Vail Series, The Beck Series, The Bluegrass Festival, and Doobie Palooza.

 The Vail Series began in 1979 as the result of a financial gift from Mary and Foster McGaw in honor of Jeanne Vail, class of 1946.
 Michael Morris, who previously worked as the executive director of the Midland Theatre, Newark, Ohio, was appointed to be the director of the program in 2014.
 According to an article by the Newark Advocate, The Vail Series is an "acclaimed visiting artist program" where artists are encouraged to both perform and interact with students.
 Tickets to the Vail Series are free to students.
 Former performers include Yo-Yo Ma, Itzhak Perlman, Renée Fleming, Wynton Marsalis, Jessye Norman, and Chris Thile and Edgar Meyer among others.
 In 2014, the university announced that ETHEL will become their first ensemble-in-residence.
 They performed their multimedia concert "Documerica" on campus during the spring of 2016 and received honorary degrees from the college at the commencement ceremony in 2017.